 The following 12 agile principles originally laid out in the Agile Manifesto are critical in guiding agile project management:

-- The top priority is always customer satisfaction, and to achieve it, there needs to be continuous and rapid delivery.
+1. The top priority is always customer satisfaction, and to achieve it, there needs to be continuous and rapid delivery.

-- In order to provide the customer with a competitive advantage at all times, changing environments have to be embraced at all stages of the process.
+2. In order to provide the customer with a competitive advantage at all times, changing environments have to be embraced at all stages of the process.

-- Higher frequency is needed to deliver a product or service.
+3. Higher frequency is needed to deliver a product or service.

-- Daily basis collaboration of developers and stakeholders.
+4. Daily basis collaboration of developers and stakeholders.

-- There is trust in the team, and it is provided with all the necessary resources.
+5. There is trust in the team, and it is provided with all the necessary resources.
 Moreover, all team members and the stakeholders are motivated throughout the process in order to get optimal results.

-- The most effective and efficient format for project success is face to face meetings.
+6. The most effective and efficient format for project success is face to face meetings.

-- The ultimate measure of success is the final working product.
+7. The ultimate measure of success is the final working product.

-- In agile processes where stakeholder and development teams are able to maintain an ongoing and constant pace, sustainable development is achieved.
+8. In agile processes where stakeholder and development teams are able to maintain an ongoing and constant pace, sustainable development is achieved.

-- To enhance agility, there needs to be a constant focus on proper design and technical excellence.
+9. To enhance agility, there needs to be a constant focus on proper design and technical excellence.

-- One of the most vital elements is simplicity.
+10. One of the most vital elements is simplicity.

-- The best designs and architecture to meet requirements are most likely to be developed by self-organizing teams.
+11. The best designs and architecture to meet requirements are most likely to be developed by self-organizing teams.

-- Efficiency is improved through fine-tuning behaviors as the teams use regular intervals.
+12. Efficiency is improved through fine-tuning behaviors as the teams use regular intervals.

 What are the 4 Agile values?

-Agile approaches value individuals and interactions
+Agile values individuals and interactions

 Traditionally, software teams used to put emphasis on having the best possible processes or tools to build the software.
-However, the agile Manifesto challenges this by putting people at the core of the development process – tools are only as useful as the people that are using them.
+However, the Agile Manifesto challenges this by putting people at the core of the development process – tools are only as useful as the people that are using them.

-Agile approaches strive off working software
+Agile values working software over documentation

 Traditionally, enormous amounts of time was spent in the creation of detailed documentation by software developers.
 All of this was done before even a single line of code was written.
 While it is important to have documentation, there comes the point where the time versus output trade off should be evaluated and where possible, tuned for efficiency.
-This is emphasized by the Agile Manifesto that associates high priority with shipping software to the customers.
+This is emphasised by the Agile Manifesto that associates high priority with shipping software to the customers.

-Agile approaches value customer collaboration
+Agile values customer collaboration

 There was a time when contracts were the real deal.
 Contracts used to be drawn with customers, and they were responsible for the details of the finished product.
 Consequently, this led to a contrast between what the customer required, the contract said, and what the product did.